Vachonni/RL_Connect4/README.md

 # RL_Connect4

 Possible to train with Google Colab, but models can't to transfered (serialization issus known by StableBaselines)

+TODO:
+- Probably get rid of Kaggle and use prediction with derterministic=True (to avoid exploration when evaluating)
+- Try vecEnv

+## HP_tuning

+Too muych variance in the evaluation to be working.
+Probably missing a predict with deterministic=True.

 ## Connection to Azure ML